-Twila Kaufman, associate head coach for the Pepperdine women's soccer team that advanced to four NCAA Tournaments including a Sweet 16 appearance during her 10-year tenure, enters her second season as the head coach of UC Davis women's soccer.
+Twila Kaufman, associate head coach for the Pepperdine women's soccer team that advanced to four NCAA Tournaments including a Sweet 16 appearance during her 10-year tenure, enters her third season as the head coach of UC Davis women's soccer.

 Kaufman brings extensive high-level experience as both a player and coach to the Aggies.
 Besides valuable experience with the Pepperdine Waves, she was also head coach of the Los Angeles Legends women' soccer team and was a team captain during her four-year career as a starter at the University of Arizona.

 Kaufman joined Pepperdine as an assistant coach in 2004 before being elevated to associate head coach in 2008.
 The Waves have been one of the west coast's most accomplished programs in that span, posting a 108-63-29 (.613) record while advancing four timesto the NCAA Tournament, including a Sweet 16 appearance in 2005.
 Pepperdine made back-to-back appearances in 2011 and 2012.

 "I'm looking forward to further develop and lead the group of young women who are currently in the program, as well recruiting the bright stars of the future," Kaufman said.
 "I have a strong vision for the future of UC Davis soccer and can't wait to live it.

 "The university's academic reputation is impressive," she added.
 "I believe the women's soccer players who graduate from UC Davis leave fully equipped to make their mark in the world."